Xp10i7/Xp10i7.github.io/_posts/THM {Tech_Supp0rt1}.md

 ```
 That's it folks, this was all about the Tech_Support box.</br>

 Thank you so much for being till the end.
-See you guys next time..!
+See you guys next time...!